joaoflaviosantos/fastapi-async-sqlmodel-boilerplate/README.md

 🚧 _Note: This project is currently under development and is a work in progress._ 🚧

-🚀 **The backend for perfectionists with deadlines and enthusiasts of asynchronous programming.**

 This is a boilerplate project designed for building high-performance APIs using FastAPI, SQLModel (v2.0), Redis, ARQ, NGINX, and Docker.
 The goal is to leverage asynchronous programming as much as possible to achieve optimal performance, embracing the Django-like folder structure.

 **Folder Structure Sensibility:**